-“Keep in mind, drowning is silent,” Chris Vitale, RN, MSN, injury prevention manager at Children’s Hospital of Pittsburgh of UPMC says.
+“Keep in mind, drowning is silent,” Chris Vitale, RN, MSN, injury prevention manager at UPMC Children’s Hospital of Pittsburgh says.
 “Children younger than four should be within arm’s reach of an adult at all times, and children over the age of four, even if they know how to swim, should always have an adult’s eyes on them.”

 In addition to watching your children closely, follow these tips to keep your family safe this summer:

 - Never let your child swim during a storm

 - Do not use water wings or other pool toys as life jackets

 - Make sure you and your child know how deep the water is